 Intercostal neuralgia affects the nerves that run between the ribs and is seen in an estimated 3-22 percent of patients referred to pain clinics.
 The prevalence in the general population is around 15 percent.

-Damage to the intercostal nerves can occur due to a variety of diseases and conditions.
+Damage to the intercostal nerves can occur due to various diseases and conditions.

 Chest pain is relatively rare and is only seen in an estimated 3-22% of patients referred to pain clinics.
 The prevalence of chest pain in the general population is around 15%.

-Chronic post-thoracotomy and post-thoracoscopy pain has a prevalence of 40%, and half of these cases are neuropathic in nature.
+Chronic post-thoracotomy and post-thoracoscopy pain have a prevalence of 40%, and half of these cases are neuropathic.
 Intercostal neuralgia is the most common form.

 Causes and risk factors of intercostal neuralgia

-Nerve damage or intercostal nerve dysfunction can occur due to infection, inflammation, direct trauma, or even certain diseases of the lung or chest wall.
+Nerve damage or intercostal nerve dysfunction can occur due to infection, inflammation, direct trauma, or even certain lung or chest wall diseases.
 However, one of the most common causes of intercostal neuralgia is injuries caused during surgery involving the chest.

-This generally involves separating the ribs to access internal organs, possibly damaging the intercostal nerves in the process.
+This generally involves separating the ribs to access internal organs, possibly damaging the intercostal nerves.
 Several causes of intercostal neuralgia include:

 Rib infection or osteomyelitis, herpes, nerve degeneration, inflammation of a nerve or group of nerves (neuritis), pregnancy, due to the expansion of the rib cage to make room for the fetus.

-Stretched or tight muscle in the chest wall, shoulders, back or arm, direct damage to the chest or ribs, intercostal nerve entrapment, surgery of organs, bones and tissues in the chest cavity.
+A stretched or tight muscle in the chest wall, shoulders, back, or arm, direct damage to the chest or ribs, intercostal nerve entrapment, surgery of organs, bones, and tissues in the chest cavity.
 Tumors in the chest and abdomen (can press on the intercostal nerves).